launchdarkly/ld-relay/docs/client-side.md

-# LaunchDarkly Relay Proxy - Client-side/mobile connections
+# LaunchDarkly Relay Proxy - Client-side and mobile connections

 [(Return to the README)](../README.md)

-By default, when the Relay Proxy is in [proxy mode](./proxy-mode.md) and/or is using [event forwarding](events.md), it only accepts requests from server-side SDKs which are authorized with an SDK key.
+By default, when the Relay Proxy is in [proxy mode](./proxy-mode.md) or is using [event forwarding](./events.md), it only accepts requests from server-side SDKs which are authorized with an SDK key.

-If you want it to also accept requests from mobile SDKs and/or client-side JavaScript SDKs, you must provide the corresponding credentials (mobile key, client-side environment ID) in your [configuration](./configuration.md#file-section-environment-name).
+If you want the Relay Proxy to also accept requests from mobile SDKs or client-side JavaScript SDKs, you must provide the corresponding credentials of either a mobile key or client-side environment ID in your [configuration](./configuration.md#file-section-environment-name).
 You must configure the `baseUri` and `streamUri` properties in your SDKs to point to the location of the Relay Proxy.
+To learn more, read [Service endpoint configuration](https://docs.launchdarkly.com/sdk/features/service-endpoint-configuration).

 In these examples, one environment allows only mobile and another allows only client-side JavaScript, but you could also have an environment that uses both.

 ## Configuration file example

+Here are examples of configuration files that support different kinds of SDKs:

 ```
 # This environment supports only server-side and mobile SDKs